National Day of Cuba

 • Christmas Day – December 25th

-See also National Day of Gambia
+See also National Day of Uruguay

 In addition to these holidays, there are also several other dates.